 2. Solve issues faster with smart triage and data collection

 For issues that do need to be escalated to an agent, partial automation is still incredibly useful for fintech companies.
 By collecting information upfront, automation helps support teams to reduce Average Handle Time (AHT) and deliver better customer experiences.
+A chatbot in fintech that's powered by generative AI, can talk with your customers about their issues, gather any relevant personal information from them, and add it to the support ticket so that your agent is primed to hit the ground running when queries do get escalated.

 Building on this success, Tomorrow decided to join Ultimate’s beta testing program for our Ticket Automation solution in the Freshworks ecosystem.
 Ron offered this advice to other CS leaders thinking about automating their support: